knobs-dials/file-count/README.md

     INFO: we ignored 47935 symlinks
 ```

-Okay, then what are the largest directories in `/usr/share`?
+Okay, then what are the largest directories in `/usr/share` - thing larger than 500MB, sorted by size?
 ```
-    # file-count /usr/share -s -S 500M
+    # file-count /usr/share -S 500M -s
     Output postponed until we are done, since we'll be sorting it...
       #FILES   #DIRS       ASIZE              DUDIFF         PATH
         6650    1641    644M / 614Mi       +18M / +18Mi      /usr/share/atom